- Client challenge

 Projects for the public sector can have unique requirements in terms of size, complexity, funding, security, and regulatory mandates.
 Specialists in state and local government understand the public sector and can speak its language, helping government entities address their specific challenges.

-For the Tennesseee project, KPMG leveraged portions of existing operating models and tested methodolgies developed for engagements in other states involving health care delivery systems.
+For the Tennessee project, KPMG leveraged portions of existing operating models and tested methodologies developed for engagements in other states involving healthcare delivery systems.
 This helped ensure steady progress along the transformation journey from strategy to implementation.

 Today’s large-scale projects need a flexible approach involving people, processes, and technology.
 Members with diverse skills can complement each other and optimize the team’s overall efforts.